telerik/ajax-docs/controls/htmlchart/client-side-programming/events/onclientseriesclicked(deprecated).md

 >caution  **OnClientSeriesClicked** client-side event has been deprecated since Q3 2014.
 Please, use [OnSeriesClick]({%slug htmlchart/client-side-programming/events/overview%}) instead.

 The **OnClientSeriesClicked** event occurs when the series in the RadHtmlChart are clicked.
-This article discussesthe objects of the **RadHtmlChart OnClientSeriesClicked** event and their properties and methods and then shows an example of how toretrieve properties when the event occurs (**Example 1**).
+This article discusses the objects of the **RadHtmlChart OnClientSeriesClicked** event and their properties and methods and then shows an example of how toretrieve properties when the event occurs (**Example 1**).

 The **OnClientSeriesClicked** event handler receives the following parameters: